STUDENTS Policy

 The

-District is committed to identifying students who are at-risk of not being
+District is committed to identifying students who are at-risk of not being ready

-career positions.
-It is essential that
+positions.
+It is essential that such

 Identification